I Am Done with Church

 Every year over 1 million believers in the United States decide they are done with church, according to the Gallup organization.
 As of November 2016, I am one of them!
 They call us the “dones”.
 We left the institutional church and are looking instead for the reality of the Body of Christ.

 Many of the years I served were really good.
 I learned a lot and developed friendships with some great people.
 Unfortunately, the church experience often left me feeling empty and frustrated inside.
 I knew the church was not functioning the way Jesus and the apostles taught in the New Testament and that caused it to fall short in many ways.
 The church did not function as the Body of Christ.
 It was mostly a building full of spectators under the leadership of one person who controlled everything.
 People did not reach their full potential.
 They didn’t grow very much spiritually.
-The Body was not being built up to the level Jesus was calling it to because the Holy Spirit was limited to the gifts of just one person.
+The Body was not being built up to the level Jesus was calling it to because the Holy Spirit was limited to the gifts of mostly one person.

 Professional Clergy is Not Biblical

 Did you know that having a professional minister (clergy) who controls the church and does all the ministry is a concept that comes from the third century?
-It is no where in the New Testament.
+It is nowhere in the New Testament.
 As the Catholic church began to organize they created two classes of people: the clergy (which literally means, chosen ones) and the laity (which literally means, the masses).
 This practice has trickled down to contaminate almost every church in the world.
-When Jesus poured out His Holy Spirit at Pentecost, that same Spirit is now available to all believers.
+When Jesus poured out His Holy Spirit at Pentecost, that same Spirit became available to all believers.
 No one should be above the others for ministry and rule.
 However, there are gifted leaders who function as overseers and coaches.
 I’ll cover that in a different article.

 Anyway, as I served with other leaders, what really amazed me was their inability to see the simple biblical truth of the New Testament Church.
 They easily accepted the traditions passed on to them from their teachers, but ignored, or explained away, the clear truths presented in the Word.
 That’s not always intentional.
 Most leaders can’t see through the fog of doctrines, invented by men, that were taught as fact for centuries.
 The fog is all they know.
 Unfortunately, they aren’t bold enough or radical enough to question it and embrace the truth.